omasakun/wsl-zfs-module/README.md

 ## Installation

-1. Download `spl.ko` and `zfs.ko` from the [Releases](https://github.com/omasakun/wsl-zfs-module/releases) page.
+1. Download `zfs-modules.tar.gz` from the [Releases](https://github.com/omasakun/wsl-zfs-module/releases) page.
+2. `tar -xzf zfs-modules.tar.gz` to extract the modules.
-2. `insmod spl.ko zfs.ko` to load the module.
+3. `insmod spl.ko zfs.ko` to load the modules.
-3. `zfs --version` to verify the installation.
+4. `zfs --version` to verify the installation.
 (You may need to install ZFS userland tools separately)

 Make sure to download the version that matches your WSL2 kernel version (`uname -r`).